-The hardest thing about exercising is beginning, once you’ve stepped out the door and are on your way to the gym, or your favourite running spot it’s unlikely your going to turn around and sit back down on the couch.
-Everyone has days when they may not feel they have the energy; lethargy or tiredness may set in and we can come up with a host of reasons why we should not go and exercise.
+The hardest thing about exercising is beginning.
+But once you’ve stepped out the door, and are on your way to the gym, or your favorite running spot it’s unlikely you are going to turn around and sit back on the couch.
+Everyone has days when they may not feel they have the energy; lethargy or tiredness may set in, and we can come up with a host of reasons why we should not go and exercise.
 On days when you feel a lack of motivation, remind yourself why you want to exercise.
-Using affirmations such as “exercise energizes and revitalizes me” or “I exercise because I value my health” will give you the encouragement you need to get out there.
+Using affirmations such as “Exercise energizes and revitalizes me” or “I exercise because I value my health” will give you the encouragement you need to get out there.

-To cultivate an enhanced capacity to feel love for yourself, your affirmation can be as simple as “I love and accept myself”.
+To cultivate more love for yourself, your affirmation can be as simple as “I love and accept myself.”
 You can use this statement to replace any negative thought or feeling you have towards yourself.
-If this is to broad of an affirmation for you, then work on specific areas as in the previous examples.
+If this is too broad of an affirmation for you, then work on specific areas as in the previous examples.

 General Advice for Using Positive Thoughts

 Make sure that you always choose a positive thought.
-Do not use thoughts like “I am not a failure” – the subconscious will hear only the word “failure”, thus reenforcing your negative thinking.
+Do not use thoughts like “I am not a failure”; the subconscious will hear only the word “failure,” thus reinforcing your negative thinking.

 These have been only a few examples to give you an idea of how it works.
-There are many more areas in which you may want to work on improving you feelings about yourself.
-Once you have identified your unhealthy thought patterns, you can discover various phrases which will help you change your mind into becoming a useful tool in your personal development rather than a self-sabotaging mechanism.
+There are many more areas in which you may want to work on improving your feelings about yourself.
+Once you have identified your unhealthy thought patterns, you can discover various phrases which will help you change your mind; making it a useful tool in your personal development rather than a self-sabotaging mechanism.

 If you need more inspiration or examples on how to change your thoughts read books such as: